 We are at constant war with spiritual forces.
-If we are not actively resisting Satan, then we are being used by him.
+If you are not actively resisting Satan, then you are being used by him.
 Pastor Nate Harlan instructs us how we are tempted to succomb — and how we can successfully resist.

 Worry is sin, an indulgence of the flesh that makes you angry and selfish.
 Thankfully, God provides a way out of worry: Believe that God cares for you.
 Pastor Nate Harlan leads us through The Apostle Peter’s encouraging words.

 Humility is the chief way that we’re protected from the devil.
 And humility entails submitting to the God-ordained authorities in your life.
 Pastor Nate Harlan tells us about the necessity of a particular church in the life of the Christian.